 Here’s the exact Google Maps GPS location you need to use for parking at the Airport Mesa vortex site.

-If the vortex site lot is full, or you just want to see the Sedona scenic vista, continue driving up Airport Road as it gains elevation at a fairly steep gradient.
+If the Sedona Airport Mesa vortex site parking lot is full or you only want to watch sunset from Sedona Airport scenic lookout, continue driving up Airport Road as it gains elevation at a fairly steep gradient.

 After half a mile you will reach a pedestrian crossing with a sign guiding you into a left turn.
-This left turn will take you into a much larger parking lot suited to such a popular sunset location.
+This left turn will take you into a much larger parking lot, which is more suitable for such a popular sunset location.

 Here’s the exact Google Maps GPS location you need to use for parking at Airport Mesa vista.

-Parking here means you can hike downhill to the vortex site, before hiking back up Sedona View Trail to watch sunset over town.
+Parking here means you can hike downhill to Airport Mesa vortex site, before hiking back up Sedona View Trail to watch sunset over town from the scenic lookout.

-We parked in the paid lot so we could hike the trail, see the views from the vortex site, and then be back in time to shoot sunset and night shots of Sedona.
+We parked in the paid lot so we could hike down the trail, see the views from Airport Mesa vortex site, and then be back to the scenic lookout in time to shoot sunset and night shots of Sedona.

-With so few spaces available at the vortex site parking lot, many hikers wishing to take on the full Airport Loop are forced to park in the paid parking lot and adding on Sedona View Trail.
+With so few spaces available at Airport Mesa vortex site parking lot, many hikers wishing to take on the full Sedona Airport Loop Trail are forced to park in the paid parking lot and include Sedona View Trail.

 Map Of The Sedona View Trail Hike